 Having a home means more than just shelter.
 It makes life much easier.
 You will be able to pay off your debts at more favorable rates and quickly and manage your monthly payments more conveniently.
 It is less costly to pay off your home than a high-interest credit card.
 When your debt takes up payments at a higher interest rate compared to your mortgage, it will prove costly in the long run.
 The secret to defeating this challenge lies in paying off your debt using the equity in your home.
 You end up clearing your payments faster and accruing less interest.

-If it is proving hard to pay off your debt, consider a cash-out refinance.
-This will help you to refinance the mortgage while getting a cash payment for your home equity.
+If it is proving hard to pay off your debt, consider a cash-out refinance with the help of someone like SoFi.
+This will help you to refinance the mortgage on your home while getting a cash payment for your home equity.
 That cash can be utilized in paying off the credit cards or can also be rolled into a mortgage payment.
 This comes with some benefits such as a lower interest rate and the ability to conveniently make one monthly payment.
 Better still, this improves your credit score if you happened to have accrued massive debts on the cards.
-Besides, you’ll get a shorter-term on your mortgage and get the option of faster payment.
+Besides, you’ll get a shorter term on your mortgage and get the option of faster payment.
 This comes in handy when you are no longer in debt.

 2. Making payment every two weeks